sav-che/TL-2/Authors/Murray, Andrew {std. Andr. Murray}.md

-> [!cite] BHL link: this entry starts at [page 667](https://www.biodiversitylibrary.org/item/104137#page/683/mode/1up) of TL-2 Vol. III.
+> [!cite] BHL link: this entry starts at [page 667](https://www.biodiversitylibrary.org/page/33355754) of TL-2 Vol. III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Murray, Andrew (1812-1878), Scottish entomologist and botanist; trained to be a lawyer and practicing at Edinburgh until 1860; from 1861-1864 assistant-secretary to the Royal Horticultural Society in London. (*Andr.
-Murray*).
+Murray, Andrew (1812-1878), Scottish entomologist and botanist; trained to be a lawyer and practicing at Edinburgh until 1860; from 1861-1864 assistant-secretary to the Royal Horticultural Society in London.
+**Abbreviated name**: *Andr.
+Murray*

 #### Herbarium and types